 More young Harry wizardry based on the children's novels by J. K. Rowling.
 The Potter films do so well at the box office that they are regularly in this chart (see Half Blood Prince, Order of the Phoenix, Goblet of Fire, Prisoner of Azkaban, Chamber of Secrets and Philosopher's Stone).
 And so we previously guessed that this would be a top box-office taker of the year and so included it in our earlier Best SF/fantasy films of the year listing.

 If you could enter someone's dreams the perhaps you could find out what they know and this could be a valuable industrial espionage tool… There is much initial info dumping for a complex plot and great effects.
-We rated this as one of the 'best films science fiction of 2010', and so we are glad it did well at the box office.
+We rated this as one of the 'best films science fiction of 2010', and so we are glad it did well at the box office and subsequently won a Hugo.
 Inception was directed and written by Christopher Nolan (who also directed and wrote Dark Knight Rises, Batman Begins, Memento and The Prestige).
 Stars: Leonardo DiCaprio, Joseph Gordon-Levitt and Ellen Page

 The sequel to Iron Man.
 A little more action, but probably not quite as good a story as the first film.
 Director: Jon Favreau.
 Stars: Robert Downey Jr.